 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Just inland from the dramatic coast around Foreland Point, Countisbury is a hamlet on the coast road leading down to Lynmouth.
-Surrounded by Trust coast and countryside, this attractive and traditional stone and slate cottage has its own garden to the front, and just over the road there is a seventeenth-century coaching inn.
+Surrounded by Trust coast and countryside, this attractive and traditional stone and slate cottage has its own, enclosed garden to the front, and just over the road there is a seventeenth-century coaching inn.
 This is a cosy and picturesque base from which to explore the marvellous landscapes, prehistoric sites and abundant wildlife of Exmoor and the coast, all within easy walking distance from the cottage doorstep.
 Enjoy a delightful walk to the Trusts historic tea-garden and old fishing lodge at Watersmeet, deep in the wooded valley just inland from here.
 The nearest shops and restaurants are nearby in Lynton and Lynmouth.

 Heating: Night storage heating and convector heating included.

 Garden: The large enclosed garden at the front of the cottage.
 This is next to the coast road leading down to Lynmouth.

 Parking: There is parking directly outside the cottage.

 Fly fishing: From 1st March to 30th September,a complementary day ticket for salmon and/or trout fishing on the East Lyn is available for guests, this can be collected at Watersmeet, open from 8am till dusk daily, for more information call 01598 763556

 Offers: For any 2 night starting on a Friday, or 3 night starting on a Thursday, guests can benefit from a late departure time on the Sunday of 6pm, at no extra charge.